steelbrain/pundle/docs/technical/components.md

 ## Watcher Components

 Watcher Components are Pundle components that have more than one main callback.
 They are used when Pundle is running in watcher or dev server mode.
-Watcher Components usually have `tick`, `ready` and `compile` callbacks.
+Watcher Components have `tick`, `ready` and `compile` callbacks, all of which are optional; though you must at least specify one of them.

 These components are useful for usecases like ESLint and TypeScript checker.
 They provide real time reports in browser (if configured) as well as the CLI.